 The Beauty Scale

-In this beauty scale, following aspects are considered.
+In this beauty scale, the following aspects are considered.

-Please note that the face attractiveness score system with PinkMirror has limitations so it is not final.
-Beauty is the proportion of the whole face, rather than just with the individual features so please use these values only for fun.
+Please note that the face attractiveness score system with PinkMirror has limitations; hence it is not final.
+Beauty is the proportion of the whole face rather than just the individual features, so please use these values for informative purposes.

 Score – [0 ~ 1]